docker/docs/toolbox/toolbox_install_windows.md

 ## Step 3: Verify your installation

-The installer places Docker Toolbox and VirtualBox in your **Applications** folder.
+The installer adds Docker Toolbox, VirtualBox, and Kitematic to your **Applications** folder.
 In this step, you start Docker Toolbox and run a simple Docker command.

-1. On your Desktop, find the Docker Toolbox icon.
+1. On your Desktop, find the Docker QuickStart Terminal icon.

     ![Desktop](images/icon-set.png)

-2. Click the icon to launch a Docker Toolbox terminal.
+2. Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.

     If the system displays a **User Account Control** prompt to allow VirtualBox to make changes to your computer.
 Choose **Yes**.